 7. Bake some goodies!
 Yep, I said it, now read on before you write me off.

 Being healthy doesn’t mean giving up long cherished family traditions.
 Go ahead and bake those cookies with your kids!
 There are plenty of healthier baked good recipes out there like my whole wheat lemon cranberry scones.
 If you want to make Grandma’s old faithful cookie recipe – go ahead, but use it as a lesson in moderation.
 Health is, after all, not just food alone but multidimensional.

 8. Bring a healthy dish to dinner and parties.

 Here I am, stating the obvious.
-Be sure to check out these Healthy Thanksgiving Recipe ideas, all of which work great for Christmas as well!
+Be sure to check out these Healthy Thanksgiving Recipe ideas for family gatherings all of which work great for Christmas as well!
+And for Thanksgiving, these adorable and healthy Thanksgiving snacks for kids will be the hit of the party!
 Of course, always start your day with a healthy breakfast which can easily be done with my new Real Food Breakfast Guide that you can sign up for at the end of the post.